 - Monthly Lunch & Learn workshops

-- Education, training, & technical assistance concerning the unique needs of LGBT Elders
+- Education, training, & technical assistance concerning the unique needs of LGBTQ Elders

-Today, there are more than 3 million LGBT people aged 55 and older.
+Today, there are more than 3 million LGBTQ people aged 55 and older.
 Approximately:

 - 1 in 3 lives alone